liudmila-sherstnyakova/rinex-reader/README.md

 ## Introduction
 This document describes RinexReader software, that was developed as part of author's master thesis at NMBU.
 The application was written in Python, version 3.8.
-The purpose of this library is provide future users necessary tools to parse Rinex file and be able to  develop their own applications using obtained data.
+The purpose of this library is to provide future users necessary tools to parse Rinex file and be able to  develop their own applications using obtained data.

 ## Prerequisites